-Corporations that are doing business in Oregon or have income from an Oregon source are required to file a return.
+Corporations that are doing business in Oregon or have income from an Oregon source are required to file an excise or income tax return.

 - A stock of goods.

 - An office.

 - A place of business (other than an office) where affairs of the corporation are regularly conducted.